 - Gaslighting: Kenny Wong and his father's plan to stop a racist from coming to their restaurant without making a big ruckus.
 The plan unfolded over the course of a entire year as they imperceptibly changed the restaurant to make him subconsciously feel more and more uncomfortable until he finally left on his own.

 - Happily Married: Dave and Morley's next-door neighbors, Eugene and Maria Conte.
 They're an elderly Italian couple and still very much in love after several decades of marriage.

 - Hidden Depths/Retired Badass: Dave tends to pass himself off as a harmless bumbler, but he used to be a successful touring manager to some of the craziest and most tempestuous of rock bands, so he can call up his experiences of controlling rock and roll musicians when needed.

 - Most people assume that Dave is merely the owner of a used record store that is lucky to turn a small profit.
 They don't realize that he owns several commercial properties in town and possesses a music memorabilia collection that is so valuable, the big auction houses are constantly hounding him.

 - Hilarity Ensues: Especially in "Dave Cooks the Turkey".

 - Lighter and Softer: The early stories tends to be quite dark, but his stories has shifted exclusively to light comic fare about the Zany Schemes of Dave and his neighbours.

-- Only One Name: We never learn Dave and his family's last name.
+- No Full Name Given: We never learn Dave and his family's last name.
 One guest character even addresses Morley as "Mrs. Dave", to the audience's amusement.

 - Tongue on the Flagpole: Stuart McLean plays with this trope in one of his stories.
 A man gets stuck on the roof in the middle of winter.
 He contemplates peeing on the TV antenna, though knowledge of this trope prevents him from doing so.